yhheho/movie/README.md

 ## APIs
 ### Auth
-- This service provides single signin/singout functions to support viewing an user's favorites
+- This service provides single signin/singout functions to support viewing a user's favorites
 - Three users are populated in the /resource/db/migration files.
 - User has its own `ROLE`